Overview

 The hardware

-To build our prototype we used an Arduino Uno board, the MQ135 Air Quality Sensor, a Piezo Buzzer and a LED ring, connecting them in the following scheme.
+To build our prototype we used an Arduino Uno board, the MQ135 Air Quality Sensor, a Piezo Buzzer and a LED ring.
 All sensors and actuators were connected to the Arduino board, which was connected to the laptop both as a power source, and to also connect to the software prototype (made in Protopie).

 All of these elements were then positioned into a 3D printed case with holes to make the air quality sensor work properly and others to show the LEDs to the user.